Get the Right Diagnosis for Your Shoulder Pain at UPMC

 - Pain in your jaw, neck or abdomen

-If you have common symptoms of shoulder pain, speak with an orthopedic doctor at Susquehanna Health to get the right diagnosis.
+If you have common symptoms of shoulder pain, speak with an orthopaedic doctor at Susquehanna Health to get the right diagnosis.

 Shoulder Pain Causes